 Yes, absolutely!
 We help first time mammas all the time.
+Working with a midwife has many advantages for first time parents.
 You will love the long appointments, the time to answer all your questions, and the extra support breastfeeding and postpartum.

 I have other young children.
 Can they come to appointments or be at the birth if I want?

 Yes, please bring your children!
 There are books and creative toys at our office for the kiddos, and I love getting them hands on in visits.
 It is completely up to you which of your children you want at your birth.
 It can be very special to have older siblings involved at the birth.
 If you want to do this we will talk about ways to prepare your children for the birth.

 You bet!
 We have a variety of water birth tubs available free of charge.